alongthecloud/sdimage_viewer/README.md

 This program show image and information(include prompts, negative prompts, etc) To look meta information need to [exiftool](https://exiftool.org)

+This program creates "sdviewer-alongthecloud" directory under the Documents directory for storing settings and etc.

 ## Features

 * Shows images (png,jpg,jpeg,webp) created with stable diffusion
 * Shows prompts, negative prompts, etc. if exiftool is available
 * Prompts and negative prompts can be copied to clipboard with one click
 * Navigate to previous/next image in the same directory (on Mac, only when dragging and dropping directories)
+* You can attach a watermark image to the image and save it to a specific folder

 Supported
  - [x] A1111
  - [x] InvokeAI

+for more information, see in-program help

 ## Run and Build